This post contains links to products that I may receive compensation from at no additional cost to you. View my Affiliate Disclosure page here.

 What to read next

-Books like A Gentleman in Moscow are in a class of their own.
+Hope you enjoyed book club questions for A Gentleman in Moscow!
 However, if you enjoyed this one, you’ll like the next two listed below.
 (Click the titles or photos to purchase from Amazon.)

 Where the Crawdads Sing by Delia Owens is a beautifully-written novel that will stay with you long after you finish the last page.
 Set in coastal marshes of North Carolina, the story is part coming-of-age tale, a murder-mystery, romance with some courtroom drama mixed in.
 The story starts off in late 1969 and town heartthrob Chase Andrews is found dead.
 Locals immediately suspect Kya Clark, the so-called Marsh Girl, who was left to raise herself in the marshes of North Carolina when her family abandoned her at a young age.
 While Kya is dismissed as ‘marsh trash,’ in reality, she’s sensitive and intelligent.
 When two young men from town become intrigued by her, it changes all their lives forever.